ATL64/electoral-systems/app/texts/about.md

 the hypothetical 'could' since, in some cases, different electoral laws might have forced political parties to follow different strategies.

+For more information about the different values that can be selected in the dropdown menus and their meanings, click on the question mark (?) buttons.

 This tool is currently under development; in the near future we're planning to improve the visualisation, add metrics, countries and elections.
-We're also planning to open-source the code, so that people can contribute if they want to.
+We also open-sourced the code at https://github.com/Valiant-Data/electoral-systems, so that people can contribute if they want to.
-We will also publish a guide on how to add new countries to the tool.

 If you have any suggestions or find any bugs/malfunctions, please contact us at alejandrodemiquel@gmail.com.